dichotomies/proxy-nca/README.md

 The Proxy NCA model can be initialized with `pnca.py`.
 This file also contains an execution with example data, s.t. it is clear what kind of data the model expects.
 Furthermore, VGG was used as no-top-model.

 The notebook demonstrates an example training of the model with CUB 200.
 I think this makes it quite straight forward to adapt this implementation to any other dataset.

+If this code was useful for you, I'd be glad if you'd refer back to this repository.